 When fully mature, Alnus glutinosa can reach an ultimate height of Over 12 metres and a spread of 4–8 metres.
-For optimal growth, it prefers east–facing, south–facing, north–facing, west–facing aspect and exposed, sheltered exposure.
-It thrives best in chalk, clay, loam soil types and should be placed in a full sun position.
+For optimal growth, it prefers east–facing or south–facing or north–facing or west–facing aspect and exposed or sheltered positions.
+It thrives best in chalk or clay or loam soil types and should be placed in full sun.

 | Seasonal colour |